jolman009/literati-library/REPOSITORY_ARCHITECTURE.md

-# Literati Multi-Repository Architecture
+# ShelfQuest Multi-Repository Architecture

 ## Overview

-The Literati digital library application uses a **microservices architecture** with separate repositories for each service.
+The ShelfQuest digital library application uses a **microservices architecture** with separate repositories for each service.
 This approach enables independent deployment, development, and scaling of each component.

 ## 📁 Repository Structure